Lisa CasanovaAssociate Professor Population Health Sciences

 B.S., 2000, University of Arizona, Microbiology

 environmental health microbiology, environmental sampling and analysis, microbial risk assessment, scientific writing

 Casanova Curriculum Vitae

-Lisa Casanova is an assistant professor in the School of Public Health.
+Lisa Casanova is an associate professor and faculty in the Department of Population Health Sciences in the School of Public Health.
 She received her Ph.D. in environmental health sciences from the University of North Carolina Chapel Hill.
 Dr. Casanova is an environmental health microbiologist whose research focuses on environmental transmission of infectious diseases.
 Previously she has conducted evaluations of post-tsunami safe water interventions in Sri Lanka, novel technologies for drinking water treatment, evaluations of methods for protecting healthcare workers from exposure to viral diseases, and studies of the survival of viruses in water and on surfaces and objects.